PugPickles/Timelapsify/README.md

 ## ToDo
+* Website > Error detection for XMLHttpRequest and display
 * App > No longer call the page directly but put it in the app (problems loading the page)
 * App > Detect when wifi was disconnected
 * Timer Calculator > Change from total images/total time to video time (e.g. 60spf) and time between images, Calculation for required number of images